schuchert/schuchert.github.io/_posts/2024-03-20-SoSTaiChiPoseNotesDay3.md

 layout: post
 draft: false
 title: SoS for Tai Chi Post Notes Day 3
-description: "Collecting notes from day 3, focusing on Accessible and working way lower, remember, feel, and noodle, I personally find doing several of the poses in another option improve the pose, when I don't this, it's my ego 'OH, look how stretchy I am' - doesn't help."
+description: "Collecting notes from day 3, Double Pigeon, Shoulder Pow, Cliffhanger, Lightning Bolt"
 category: [ sos ]
 tags: [ scienceofstretching ]
 ---

 ## General
 Work from where you are.
 Something is better than nothing.
 Along with training your nervous system, you are training your monkey brain to slow down.
-Be ok with progress, any progress, rather than prefection, which blocks you from doing the pose because you "can't do it right."
+Be ok with progress, any progress, rather than perfection, which blocks you from doing the pose because you "can't do it right."

 * Recommend/Good: Start right for asymmetrical poses so second is always left